 Eugene de Mazenod Medal awarded to former Ottawa Bishop, The Right Reverend John Baycroft

-From left to right: Mrs. Chantal Beauvais, Msgr.
-Daniel Berniquez c.s.s., Mrs. Linda Assad-Butcher, His Excellency Roger Ébacher, The Right Reverend John Baycroft, Mr. Michel Drapeau, Father Eugene King O.M.I , Mr. Jean-Marc Barrette, Mrs. Hélène Carrière, Father Marcel Dumais O.M.I and Professor Kevin Flynn
+From left to right: Chantal Beauvais, Msgr.
+Daniel Berniquez c.s.s., Linda Assad-Butcher, His Excellency Roger Ébacher, The Right Reverend John Baycroft, Michel Drapeau, Eugene King O.M.I , Jean-Marc Barrette, Hélène Carrière, Marcel Dumais O.M.I and Rev. Kevin Flynn

-On Wednesday, April 3, 2013, Saint Paul University awarded the 2013 Eugene de Mazenod Medal to former Bishop of Ottawa, The Right Reverend John Baycroft MA, DD, DSLitt during a ceremony which took place in the De Mazenod Chapel.
+On Wednesday, April 3, 2013, Saint Paul University awarded the 2013 Eugene de Mazenod Medal to The Right Reverend John Baycroft MA, DD, DSLitt, former Bishop of the Anglican Diocese of Ottawa, during a ceremony that took place in the De Mazenod Chapel.

-The Eugene de Mazenod medal honors a person who has made a significant contribution to developing human capital in his or her environment or more widely in society.
-This medal, bearing the name of the founder of the Oblates of Mary Immaculate, recognizes Eugene de Mazenod’s primary concern, adapting to people’s real situations, by showing boldness and zeal in dealing with urgent societal issues.
+The Eugene de Mazenod medal honours a person who has made a significant contribution to developing human capital in his or her environment or more widely in society.
+This medal, bearing the name of the founder of the Oblates of Mary Immaculate, recognizes Eugene de Mazenod’s primary concern of adapting to people’s real situations by showing boldness and zeal in dealing with urgent societal issues.

 Bishop Baycroft has spent most of his ordained ministry in the Diocese of Ottawa.
 Before becoming Bishop of Ottawa in 1993, he had been Suffragan Bishop of the Anglican Diocese of Ottawa since 1985.